 Swimming is a refreshing activity and a hobby for many.
 Children especially enjoy being in the water.
 They like to make all the splashes and play the ball.
 In addition, swimming as a skill is very useful.
-Many people have an above ground pools in their backyard.
-While some people have permanent pools, the others have inflatable kiddie pools.
+Many people have an above-ground pool in their backyard.
+While some people have permanent pools, others have inflatable kiddie pools.
 While the water in the pool may gleam in the sunshine, it is full of dirt, dust, cells shed by the skin, and many disease-causing microorganisms.
 It is possible to keep a small pool clean without the need for a permanent filtration system.

 How to keep a small pool clean without a filter

 There are both advantages and disadvantages of a small pool.
 Due to its small size, it is often convenient to clean.
-If it is a kiddie pool, it will not be deep, so reaching the bottom is not any task at all.
+If it is a kiddie pool, it will not be deep, so reaching the bottom is not a task at all.
 However, the primary concern with a small pool is that such pools are often built in the backyards.
 These places are full of plants and little creatures.

 This presence of plants and insects is a significant cause of concern.
 In addition, being near to vegetation means that the pool is susceptible to the growth of algae, so white gleaming water would turn murky green if the pool is not maintained well.

 While a small pool may appear small, it is not always possible, and sensible, to just flip it over to empty it and then clean the material.
 Neither is it practical to install a filtration system.
 The first reason is that a filtration system would be expensive and may be overkill for a small pool.
 The second reason is that there are alternatives to get the job done.
 Thirdly, since a small pool is usually a private pool, it carries lesser risk because typically used only by the members of the family.

 Let us assume a kiddie pool with typical dimensions – 120 inches length, 50 inches width, and 22 inches height.
 This seems very safe for the kids to play in, and it is.
 Nevertheless, what about cleaning?